What you need to do

 - Fragile roofs: all roofs should be treated as fragile until a competent person has confirmed they are not.
 Do not trust any sheeted roof, whatever the material, to bear a the weight of a person.
 This includes the roof ridge and purlins.

 - Fragile rooflights are a particular hazard.
 Some are difficult to see in certain light conditions and others may be hidden by paint.
-You must provide protection in these areas, either by using barriers or covers that are secured and labelled
+You must provide protection in these areas, either by using barriers or covers that are secured and labelled with a warning.

-See Fragile surfaces for more detailed information
+See Fragile surfaces page for more detailed information